MatthiasJY/GA_Capstone/README.md

 ### Prophet

 ![](prophet_dash_viz.png)
-A time series forecasting model was built to be able to predict the sales of a selected product, for a particular state, 6 months in advance.
-Prophet was used as the time series model as it deals with missing data better than other time series models.
+The time series forecasting model was visualised using Dash and Plotly in my Jupyter Notebook.

+It is able to predict the sales of a selected product, for a particular state, 6 months in advance.
+Prophet was used as it deals with missing data better than other time series models like ARIMA.

+**Method:**
-This model was built by grouping the dataset by the months, followed by each product category and state that each customer lives in.
-The price paid by each customer was also aggregated to find the total spends on each product, and thus the total revenue for the brand.
-Customer state was used as an external factor that can influence the forecast as the spendings of each state is different.
+- This model was built by grouping the dataset by the Months, Product Category and State
+- The price paid by each customer was aggregated to find the total spends on each product, and thus the total revenue for the brand

-Please view full steps and code in the [Jupyter Source File.](https://github.com/MatthiasJY/GA_Capstone/blob/main/Capstone%20Prophet%20Forecasting%20Code.ipynb)
+- State was used as a regressor that can influence the forecast as the spendings of each state is different

 **Success Rate of Model**<br/>
-In terms of the success of the model, it achieved its set criteria to get a low RMSE.
-As compared to the mean value, RMSE is 77.10% lower than the mean.
+This model achieved a low RMSE as compared to the mean value (**77.10% lower**).
 This suggests that the predictions are close to the actual values.
-R2 on the other hand, is negative which means that the predicted values are also random.
-However, as the dataset only has 22 months of data and different missing values for each product category, the model is greatly limited by these factors.
+R2 on the other hand, is negative, suggesting that the predicted values are also random.
+However, the dataset only has about 20 months of data, and different missing Months for each product category.
+Thus, the accuracy is limited by these factors.

+Please view full steps and code in the [Jupyter Source File.](https://github.com/MatthiasJY/GA_Capstone/blob/main/Capstone%20Prophet%20Forecasting%20Code.ipynb)

 ### Collaborative Filtering Recommendation System

 ![](collab_filtering_results.png)
+The Recommendation System recommended Telephone, Computers Accessories, and Auto product categories for Customer f7ea4eef770a388bd5b225acfc546604.

-A Recommendation System was created as well with the Collaborative Filtering method to recommend up to 5 product categories for each unique customer by comparing with other customers that are closest in terms of similarity.
+The Collaborative Filtering method was built to recommend up to 5 Product Categories for each unique customer by comparing with other customers that are closest in terms of Similarity Score.

+**Method:**
-The similarity score is measured based on the customers reviews and state that they live in.
-Higher ratings for the reviews like 4 or 5, were emphasised more than lower ratings like 1 or 2.
-Customers within the same state also produced a higher similarity score than customers from different states.
-This is so that the model can suggest accurately.
+- Scaling was done to Product Ratings so that higher ratings like 4 or 5, were emphasised more than lower ratings like 1 or 2
+- Customers within the same state also produced a higher Similarity Score than customers from different states
+- Product Ratings score and State score were combined for the final Weighted score to be included into the User Item Matrix
+- Similarity matrix was created with the User Item Matrix
+- Recommended categories function was created with a Customer Id input, Similarity dataframe, Customer Table, and selected number of outputs

+**Success Rate of Model**<br/>
+This model has a **Precision and Recall score of 0.60 and 0.95** respectively.
+This shows that the model is highly comprehensive and rarely misses relevant product categories (0.95 Recall) but, has some irrelevant product categories that are also included (0.60 Precision).
+Customers will likely see many relevant product categories which is good for overall sales.

 Please view full steps and code in the [Jupyter Source File.](https://github.com/MatthiasJY/GA_Capstone/blob/main/Capstone%20Recommendation%20System%20Code.ipynb)

-**Success Rate of Model**<br/>
-In terms of the success of this model, it is a great success as the Precision and Recall score are both within the success criteria.
-The 0.60 Precision suggests that the model is relatively good at recommending items that are relevant, but 40% of the recommended items are irrelevant.
-On the other hand, the 0.95 Recall suggests that the model is very good at recommending most of the items that are relevant to the user.
-It misses only about 5% of the relevant items, which means it's quite comprehensive in its recommendations.

 ## Limitations

-The limitations of this model would be the small size of the dataset, and inevitable missing data for Prophet.
-As it is a forecasting model based on time series, it would only perform well with an adequate number of “time”.
-As this data only recorded about 1.5 years, it was not enough to produce an accurate result.
+The limitations of the Prophet model would be the **lack of "time" of the dataset** and **missing data**.
+The forecasting model performs well with an adequate amount of “time”.
+However, this data only recorded about 1.5 years, and thus, was not enough to produce an accurate result.

-Limitations for the Collaborative Filtering model would be the high intensity in computing processing needed to run a bigger model.
+The limitations for the Collaborative Filtering model would be the **high intensity in computer processing** needed to run a bigger model.
 This is because it is highly intensive to run a matrix of 100,000 by 100,000 for example, even though it would be more accurate.

 ## Recommendations
-In conclusion, we recommend this e-commerce brand to make use of the Prophet model and Collaborative Filtering model to achieve their goal of localising marketing strategies and personalising customer experiences.
+In conclusion, I recommend this E-commerce company to make use of the Prophet model and Collaborative Filtering model to achieve their goal of localising marketing strategies and personalising customer experiences.

-The Prophet model helps them know how each product category is predicted to perform in terms of total revenue 6 months into the future, and how it differs from each individual state as well.
+The Prophet model helps them know how each product category is predicted to perform in terms of total transaction value 6 months into the future, differing by state as well.
+This will **prevent generic marketing plans**, but rather, one that is based on predicted sales.

 The Collaborative Filtering model integrated into the e-commerce website will allow for a more personalised customer experience.
-This new shopping experience only benefit existing customers as it's a new and novel feature, but also attract new customers as it is an experience that they are searching for.
+This new shopping experience benefits both existing and new customers as it's a new and novel feature, that is value adding in **recommending relevant products**.

+## Final Statement
+Feel free to down load the dataset from Kaggle and test it out with the Jupyter Source Files provided.
+Do let me know if there are other ways to improve on these models as well.
+Thank you!